perima/bia-workshop/README.md

 ```

-## update app.js to use the new LabelsIdentification component.
+## 3.3 update app.js to use the new LabelsIdentification component.

+3.3.1.
+Add the following import statement to your new component at the top just before the ```Amplify.configure(aws_exports);``` line.

 ```javascript
 import LabelsIdentification from './LabelsIdentification' //rekognition
 ```

-and
+3.3.2.
+Replace the placeholder ```  Add Label Identification component here...```  with the following

 ```javascript
  <LabelsIdentification  parentCallback={this.callbackFunction} />
 ```

+3.3.4.
 Your src/app.js file should look like the below

 ```javascript
 /**
  *
  * Building Intelligent Applications Workshop